 Figure 8.
-Quality of processed morpho-metric data from TLS and UAV on the external surfaces of the masonry structure.
-The point cloud from UAV acquisition shows a resolution and density of data comparable with the TLS one, supported by the higher level and resolution of camera shooting.
+Quality of processed morpho-metric TLS and UAV data on the external surfaces of the masonry structure.
+The point cloud from the UAV acquisition shows a resolution and density of data comparable with the TLS acquisition, supported by the higher level and resolution of the camera shooting.